DIY Dog Shampoo Recipes

 These are often less expensive, equally as effective (if not more so) and a lot easier to work with than most chemical products.
 That being said, the short answer to why you should use chemical free, natural products for your pets is because they’re healthier!
 And if your pet’s health means anything to you, then the reasons for making the natural choice are self-evident.
 Having the knowledge to make the right decision is up to you though, and that’s where we come in.

-Top 3 Essential Oils for Dogs
+Top 3 Essential Oils For Dogs Breakdown

 Essential oils are some of nature’s most powerful products and they can be used to treat a variety of internal and external issues within our bodies.
 They are full of bioactive chemical compounds because they are extracted directly from natural products such as seeds, plants and leaves.